QuantumQ1/quantumq1.github.io/publications.md

 ---

 # Publications
 This page lists our recent papers.

-You can maintain this by hand or use the provided GitHub Action to auto-update `_data/arxiv.yml` and then render here.
+{% You can maintain this by hand or use the provided GitHub Action to auto-update `_data/arxiv.yml` and then render here.%}

 {% for paper in site.data.arxiv %}
 - **{{ paper.year }}** — [{{ paper.title }}]({{ paper.link }}) — {{ paper.authors }}
 {% endfor %}

-## Manual entry example
+{% ## Manual entry example

-- , *Title of paper*, Journal (2025). arXiv:xxxx.xxxxx
+- , *Title of paper*, Journal (2025). arXiv:xxxx.xxxxx%}